minthemiddle/context/php.md

 *   **Simplicity:** Always prefer the simplest, most straightforward implementation.
 *   **Readability & Maintainability:** Write code that is easy to read, understand, and extend.
 Use verbose and descriptive naming.
 *   **Structure:** For simple scripts, aim for a single file.
 Refactor into classes and functions as complexity grows.
-For web applications, use the Laravel framework.
 *   **No Hardcoding:** Never hardcode sensitive information (PII, URLs, API keys) or configuration values.
 Use environment variables (`.env` files) or configuration files.
 *   **Logging:** Implement comprehensive logging for all significant steps.
 Use a logging library like Monolog.
 *   **Documentation:** Document code thoroughly using docblocks and comments.
 Follow PHPDoc standards.